Document Type : Original Article

 Abstract

-Early catheter removal is better than delayed catheter removal in decreasing the risk of urinary tract infection, symptomatic urinary tract infection, the length of hospitalization.
+Conclusion: Early catheter removal is better than delayed catheter removal in decreasing the risk of urinary tract infection, symptomatic urinary tract infection, the length of hospitalization.
 However, delayed catheter removal reduced post-operative re-catheterization events.
-The risk of urinary retention was comparable .
+The risk of urinary retention was comparable in the two study groups.

 Keywords